-We estimate that our net proceeds from this public offering of our shares of common stock, after deducting the underwriting discount and our estimated offering expenses, will be approximately \$488.3 million (based on the price on the cover of this prospectus supplement).
-We estimate that our net proceeds will be approximately \$561.6 million if the underwriters exercise their overallotment option in full.
-In addition, we may at our option pay the underwriters an aggregate amount of up to 0.25% of the aggregate proceeds raised from sales of shares sold in this offering based on the underwriters' performance in relation to this offering.
+We estimate that our net proceeds from this public offering of our shares of common stock, after deducting the underwriting discount and our estimated offering expenses, will be approximately \$674.8 million (based on the price on the cover of this prospectus supplement).
+We estimate that our net proceeds will be approximately \$776.0 million if the underwriters exercise their overallotment option in full.

-Immediately after this offering, we will sell to Annaly in a private offering a number of shares of our common stock equal to approximately 9.6% of the sum of shares sold in the private and this public offering (excluding shares to be sold pursuant to the exercise of the underwriters' overallotment option) at the same price per share as the price per share of this public offering.
+Immediately after this offering, we will sell to Annaly in a private offering a number of shares of our common stock equal to approximately 9.6% of the sum of the number of shares sold in the private offering and this public offering (excluding shares to be sold pursuant to the exercise of the underwriters' overallotment option) at the same price per share as the price per share in this public offering.
 We will not pay any underwriting fees, commissions or discounts with respect to the shares we sell to Annaly.
 We plan to invest the net proceeds of this offering and the sale of shares to Annaly immediately after this offering in accordance with our investment objectives and the strategies described in this prospectus supplement.
 See "Prospectus Supplement Summary-Our Investment Strategy."